Thomas Kramer: Biography

 In a hearing report made public in 2014, Thomas Kramer explained that he had lost all financial liability since that event.
 In August 2017, his house on Star Island was auctioned and sold for $40 million.

 Other activities

-Thomas Kramer was appeared on the third season of The Real Housewives of Atlanta and the second season of The Real Housewives of Miami.
+Thomas Kramer appeared on the third season of The Real Housewives of Atlanta and the second season of The Real Housewives of Miami.

 Philanthropy

 Thomas Kramer created the Thomas Kramer Foundation, his main charitable vehicle.
 He regularly rents out his Star Island mansion for charity events.

 In 1992, Thomas Kramer purchased the Woman in an Armchair, painted in 1932 by Pablo Picasso, for $2.86 million, well below the expected price of $3.5 million to $4.5 million.

 Personal life

-He was married to Catherine Burda, daughter of Franz Burda II, the son of Franz Burda I, founder of a well-known German publishing house.
+In 1989, Kramer married Catherine Burda, granddaughter of the publisher Franz Burda I, and stepdaughter of Siegfried Otto.
+Otto himself had married into a money-printing business and was hiding 200 million Deutschmarks in Switzerland from German tax authorities which in 1992 he signed over to Kramer.

+Early in 1995, Kramer was arrested in Zurich after allegedly sexually assaulting a woman.
+Later that year, a second woman reported to Miami police that she had been raped by Kramer.
+In 1999, Kramer was charged in England with raping his secretary.
+In 2007, Kramer was arrested after a 13-year-old boy claimed Kramer had fondled him.
+Later in 2007, Kramer was sued by a woman who claimed he had grabbed her breast at a party.